 This test is performed to check whether an individual is allergic to spinach or not.
 The doctor may ask you to undergo this test if you are suffering from symptoms such as swelling of feet and face, nausea, vomiting, skin rashes, skin discoloration, stomach pain, itchy mouth, runny nose, difficulty in breathing etc.

-No special preparation is needed for Allergy Spinach Radio Immunoabsorbent.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Allergy Spinach Radio Immunoabsorbent.
+No special preparation is needed for Allergy Spinach Radio Immunoabsorbent Blood.
+Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Allergy Spinach Radio Immunoabsorbent Blood.
 Your doctor depending on your condition will give specific instructions.